youssefhmidi/tmplt/README.md

     .
 ```

-> It is also preferable to make the COPY_INTO action defered if you're confused
+> It is also preferable to make the COPY_INTO action defered if you're unsure --assuming the folder is yet to be created--
-> about in wich order -file then folder or the opposite- the folder will exist -assuming the folder is yet to be created-
+> about in wich order the folder/file will be created. (file then folder or the opposite)

 ## SCRIPTS.
 --insert content here--